 Skip fans and ceiling or overhead lights because they draw attention to the ceiling.
 Chandeliers are a great way to tie a room together, but if hung too low, a chandelier can give your room a cramped, claustrophobic feeling.
 If you have an existing chandelier, or if you’re planning to install one, hang your chandelier a few inches higher than standard practice.
 Like your curtains, a higher chandelier will naturally draw the eye upward.

 If you think your space is a bit cramped, then consider changing up your color scheme.
-Darker colors—specifically taupes and beiges—can make space feel claustrophobic.
-Consider a brighter color—light gray (check out Moonshine, Grey Owl, French Canvas by Benjamin Moore or Decorator’s Grey by CIL).
-By using one color all throughout the house, you will immediately feel the difference.
-It gives your space an airier, loftier vibe.
+Darker and deep colors can make space feel claustrophobic.
+Consider a brighter and lighter wall color— check out Moonshine, Grey Owl, French Canvas by Benjamin Moore or Decorator’s Grey by CIL ( I personally love this colors ).
+They always deliver.
+You will immediately feel the difference, it gives your space an airier, loftier vibe.

 This is yet another clever trick to make a low ceiling look higher.
 Place tall items such as apartment plants and floor lamps in the corners of the room.
-In this way, the eye will be attracted to this area and construe the entire ceiling as a high one.
+In this way, the eye will be attracted to this area and tricks it to see the entire ceiling as a high one.
 It gives better visual interest and photographs really well.

 When your room is cluttered and disorganized, it makes it look chaotic, cramped, and claustrophobic.
 By having a clean and organized room, it not only makes your whole space feel bright and airy, but it adds a huge amount of space.
 If you need extra storage, use built-in shelving, floor-to-ceiling shelving, or nice wicker baskets.

 All these simple tricks do not involve expensive investments – in most of the cases, they involve rearranging furniture or decorations which you already own.
-In some situations, you may reconsider certain items, but it is a worthwhile effort if you manage to make your ceiling look higher and enjoy a more welcoming home.
+In some situations, you may reconsider certain items, but it is a worthwhile effort if you manage to make your ceiling look higher, your space looks bigger, and enjoy a more open and welcoming home.

 is a Canadian Certified Staging Professional.
 His professional affiliations include the Real Estate Staging Association (RESA) and the CSP.
 He is the recipient of numerous home staging awards and was picked as RESA’s Top Professional Stager of Canada for 2016.
 He has worked with hundreds of Real Estate Brokers, Investors, Real Estate Agents, and has helped homeowners showcase their homes at its best when it is time to sell.